Creatrix-Net/creatrix-net.github.io/_projects/mcba.md

     <iframe width="560" height="315" class="responsive-object-pdf" src="https://www.youtube.com/embed/pU9OGLIYMsE?si=sPKLxx6YKQ6C9mzD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+### 6. Looking Forward to the Indian Engineering Congress 2024
+We are delighted to announce that our research paper has been accepted for oral presentation at the Indian Engineering Congress 2024.
+We are eager to present our findings at this prestigious conference and anticipate making a significant impact on the engineering community.

 ---

 ## Methodology